-- All candy fundraising sales will be limited to a designated time and location. - Students are not allowed to leave classrooms/pods to go to the cafeteria to buy food.
-Students may bring food with them to school for a morning snack (students cannot share food) or order something from the cafeteria that will be delivered to the students pod. - Teachers may permit food and beverage items in the classroom at their own discretion.
+- Food or drink is encouraged to be consumed inside the cafeteria. - All candy fundraising sales will be limited to a designated time and location. - Teachers may permit food and beverage items in the classroom at their own discretion.
 Energy drinks such as Red Bull, Monster, etc. are not allowed in school.
-Drink containers should be no larger than one liter and should contain no additives (protein supplements, flavorings, etc.) - Students who do not follow these expectations will receive consequences in accordance with the "Code of Conduct."
+Drink containers can be no larger than one - liter and should contain no additives (protein supplements, flavorings, etc.) - Students who do not follow these expectations will receive consequences in accordance with the "Code of Conduct."